Best wetsuit cleaners: How to effectively wash your wetsuit

 Cleaning your wetsuit with wetsuit cleaner can also help increase its lifespan, and many cleaning solutions aim to keep your triathlon neoprene gear in a stretchy, supple and flexible state.

-In our list, you’ll find a range of bottle sizes so you can decide if you want a neat travel size or a large bottle that’ll keep you going for a long time.
+In our list, you’ll find a range of bottle sizes so you can decide if you want a neat travel size, or a large bottle that’ll keep you going for a long time.
 We’ve selected our items through in-depth research and analysis of user reviews.

-Best wetsuit cleaner for 2024
+Best wetsuit cleaner

-Rip Curl Piss Off Wetsuit Shampoo
+1. Rip Curl Piss Off Wetsuit Detergent

 This wetsuit cleaner from Rip Curl is biodegradable, so it shouldn’t contain any unwanted nasty chemicals that could harm the environment.